hrisav/stock-price-prediction/README.md

 <img src="images/nlp.jpg" width=800>

+For more details about the project, check out the presentation pdf file.
 Finally a UI was built which gave visualization of how each model performed on the test data of 2019 and it was deployed using Amazon EC2.

 <img src="images/ui1.jpg" width="700">